phan/phan/README.md

 * Offers extensive configuration for weakening the analysis to make it useful on large sloppy code bases
 * Can be run on many cores. (requires `pcntl`)
 * [Can run in the background (daemon mode)](https://github.com/phan/phan/wiki/Using-Phan-Daemon-Mode), to then quickly respond to requests to analyze the latest version of a file.
-  In progress: can use open language server protocol(requires `pcntl`).
+  This can also act as a linter in the [Language Server Protocol](https://github.com/Microsoft/language-server-protocol).
 Parts of the code are based on https://github.com/felixfbecker/php-language-server
-  This allows Phan to be used from [various editors](https://github.com/phan/phan/wiki/Editor-Support) (currently requires Unix/Linux)
+  This allows Phan to be used from [various editors](https://github.com/phan/phan/wiki/Editor-Support)
 * Output is emitted in text, checkstyle, json, pylint, csv, or codeclimate formats.
 * Can run [user plugins on source for checks specific to your code.](https://github.com/phan/phan/wiki/Writing-Plugins-for-Phan)
   [Phan includes various plugins you may wish to enable for your project](https://github.com/phan/phan/tree/master/.phan/plugins#2-general-use-plugins)